 - OS – Operating System Details of the Device

-- Session Start – The Time which the Remote Help Session Started
+- Session Start – The Time at which the Remote Help Session Started

-- Session End – The Time which the Remote Help Session Ended
+- Session End – The Time at which the Remote Help Session Ended

-Intune Remote Assistance for Managed Windows iOS and Andorid Devices
+Intune Remote Help for Managed Windows iOS and Android Devices

 TeamViewer integration with Intune helps IT Pro to provide remote assistance for Windows, iOS, and Android devices.
 You will see more details about Intune remote assistance.